lillyosaurus/Sound-Labyrinth/documents/project_ideas.md

 Minotaur: An enemy which tracks the user and sends sound out through the maze to let the user know where it is

 ##User experince
+- Instant/constant delay pings (can be faster alternately)
+- Patch multiple walls showing
+- instructions & controlls for game.
+- variable sounds
+- sound on collision with a wall
+- auto ping?
+- NPC